E1ila/FarmLog/README.md

 * 1.11
     * Writing `/fl w` without a session name will use the current minimap zone for a session name
     * Fixed some bugs occuring when deleting a session
-    * Buttons added to loot window: sort by name, sort by gold, show gray, common, uncommon, toggle mob name
+    * Buttons added to loot window: sort by name/gold/kills, show gray, common, uncommon, toggle mob name
 * 1.10
     * Main loot window doesn't hide bags
     * Main loot window visibility is saved, so if you close it, it will remain closed the next time you login